House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cropped man cutting a truck with chainsaw

-Image Credit: bakhrom_media, Pixabay
+Image By: bakhrom_media, Pixabay

-In general, these are chainsaws that have a bar length of 20-24 inches and engine displacements of 50cc to 60cc.
-These sizes of chainsaws are not appropriate for smaller work like pruning trees.
+Ranchers or people who live along the fringes of the wilderness might need bigger, more powerful chainsaws, especially if they heat their homes with wood over the winter.
+In general, heavy-duty chainsaws have a bar length of 20-24 inches and engine displacements of 50cc to 60cc.
+They are not designed for smaller jobs like pruning trees.
 In fact, their large bars can make them dangerous for those jobs.

 Professional Grade Chainsaws